QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 * a way to use a Big :math:`K`, little :math:`k` argument to allow apparent feedback from endogenous to exogenous variables within a rational expectations equilibrium

-* a use of eigenvector decompositions of matrices that allowed :cite:`Blanchard_Khan` and :cite:`Whiteman` to solve a class of linear rational expectations models
+* a use of eigenvector decompositions of matrices that allowed Blanchard and Khan (1981) :cite:`Blanchard_Khan` and Whiteman (1983) :cite:`Whiteman` to solve a class of linear rational expectations models

 Cagan's model with rational expectations